fgauna12/fgauna12.github.io/_posts/2020-03-03-adding-unit-tests-to-legacy-code.md

 Even if I had the time, I would have to re-write the entire module using Azure and re-run my manual test cases using the user-interface.

-And.. it would be a **huge** pull request.
+And.. the result would be a **huge** pull request.
 Large batches and a lot of WIP are [productivity killers](https://gaunacode.com/wip-the-silent-killer).

 So, I wrote some characterization tests.
 I iterated quickly through a unit test runner.
 In the end, they happened to look like integration tests but of coming up with them was different.